ioi-israel/server-setup/README.md

 ## Automation todo
 * Replace home directory inside `.zshrc` with real home directory.
-* Add a `SafeImport` alias in `.zshrc` for importing a contest on the training server.
 * Clone `task_utils` and `server_utils` into `ioi-israel`.
 * Create `config.yaml` from the sample in `server_utils`.
 * Start `ssh-agent` and use `ssh-keygen` in `ioi-testing`, for cloning the repositories locally.